KernelTuner/kernel_tuner/_sources/convolution.txt

-The kernel tuner currently assumes that the thread block dimensions are specified through the values of "block_size_x", "block_size_y", and "block_size_y" in the tuning parameters.
+The kernel tuner currently assumes that the thread block dimensions are specified through the values of "block_size_x", "block_size_y", and "block_size_z" in the tuning parameters.
 If one or more of these values are not among the tuning parameters it will assume 256, 1, and 1, as thread block dimensions, respectively.